+Nebraska nursing outlines the schools, licensing, career programs, job, and salary information for nurses in the state.
 Nebraska is in the Great Plains of the United States.
-The state is mostly treeless fields that are suitable for cattle-grazing and farming.
+The state is mostly of treeless fields that are suitable for cattle grazing and farming.
 Nebraska is a significant producer of beef, pork, soybeans, and corn.
 The state is predominately rural with some cities.
 The capital city of Nebraska is Lincoln, but Omaha is the most populous city.
 Nebraska’s population count from the 2020 census was around 1,961,000.

 Nebraska is well known for being an affordable place to live with a good quality of life.
 Therefore, choosing Nebraska to begin your nursing career is a solid decision.
 The Nursing School Hub’s list of the top nursing programs in Nebraska can help you on your journey!